Culture-Media-Text Research Centre

 The centre hosts visiting lectures and performances, as well as an annual symposium exploring a topic of current critical interest from interdisciplinary perspectives.

 VariAbilities is a gathering of disability studies scholars and other medicine and health scholars from around the world.
-An inclusive event, the organizers go to lengths to make sure that all of the participants and attendees are comfortable with the format and location.
+An inclusive event, the organisers go to lengths to make sure that all of the participants and attendees are comfortable with the format and location.
 The theme of this year's conference is "Bridging the Gap: Bringing the Human Sciences together with the Humanities" and will take place at the Hunterian Collection of the Royal College of Surgeons, London, in collaboration with the University of Winchester, on 19-21 July 2023.
-The CfP closes on 8th January.

 To find out more, see the tabs below.